opussf/Hearthstone/src/Readme.txt

 Welcome to HearthStone v@VERSION@

+NOTE TO CURRENT USERS:
+I changed how this addon modifies the macros.

+It now changes the line that "#HS" is on to something like "/use item:6948#HS", and not the line after the "#HS".
+You will want to edit your macro, and remove the hearthstone usage line from before.

+The macro charaters limit is tight, and 1 character here or there can make a difference.

 What this does:

 Allows editing of a macro to use specific or random hearthstones (or toys really).
 A seperate list can be configured for each modifier.
 If more than one hearthstone is given for a modifier, then a random one that is available and usable will be choosen.

 How to use:

 With a fresh install, the first step is to set the name for the HearthStone macro.
 Use `/hs name MacroName` to define a new or current macro.

-If it is a current macro, add the line `#HS` to the line before the line you want this addon to change for you.
+If it is a current macro, add the line `#HS` to the line you want this addon to change for you.

 For example, with this current macro (named "Hearth"):
 ```